apache/arrow/cpp/apidoc/tutorials/plasma.md

 Apache Arrow offers the ability to share your data structures among multiple processes simultaneously through Plasma, an in-memory object store.

-Plasma object stores can be local, as in being on the same node, or remote.
-Plasma can communicate between local and remote object stores to share objects between nodes as well.
+Note that **the Plasma API is not stable**.

+Plasma clients are processes that run on the same machine as the object store.
+They communicate with the object store over Unix domain sockets, and they read and write data in the object store through shared memory.

-Like in Apache Arrow, Plasma objects are immutable.
+Plasma objects are immutable once they have been created.

 The following goes over the basics so you can begin using Plasma in your big data applications.